CEI-lab/ece3400-2017/docs/lab2.md

+# ECE3400 Fall 2017
-# Lab 2: Analog Circuitry and FFTs
+## Lab 2: Analog Circuitry and FFTs
-## ECE 3400 Fall ’17

 ### Objective
-In this lab, you will create two analog circuits to attached to your Arduino.
-One is a microphone circuit that will detect a whistle blow signifying the beginning of your mapping race.
-The other is a sensing circuit of your choice.
+In this lab, you will add sensors to your robot, and make analog circuits and a digital filter to interface with the Arduino.
+One is a microphone circuit that will detect a 660Hz whistle blow signifying the beginning of your maze mapping.
+The other will capture inputs from an IR sensor to detect and distinguish treasures.

+### Pre-lab Assignment
+Before you start your lab, you should have looked over the Open Music Labs Arduino FFT library documentation.
+If you are unfamiliar with Fourier Transforms and Fast Fourier Transforms (FFTs), be sure to check out online resources or textbooks to review the concepts.
+Your website will be expected to have a sufficient explanation of the basic FFT algorithm.

+Look over the Open Music Labs Arduino FFT library example sketches.
+You’ll see that they use the internal microcontroller’s Analog-Digital Converter (ADC) as fast as it can convert.
+Look this up online and see how fast it goes, and then compare that to the Arduino’s analogRead function.
+Is it necessary to use the ADC directly, or is analogRead fast enough?
+This will depend on your application (reading 660Hz sine wave, or ~10kHz treasure).
+What might be some concerns of using either method?
+What’s the normal range of a human voice?
+Are the harmonics of human speech an issue?
+What is the frequency of the flourescent lights in the room?
+Can they interfere with your IR sensor?

+For testing in the lab, it’s a good idea to install an App on your phone that will generate the 660 Hz tone.
+There are many free Apps for this like Tone Generator for example.

+It would be wise to design some simple analog amplifying and filtering circuits so you can add them as necessary once you’re in lab checking out the amplitude of your analog signals.
+What are some good cutoff frequencies to use in your design?
+How big of a gain and DC offset is appropriate?
+(Remember that the Arduino inputs must be between 0 and 5V.)

+### Documentation
+Throughout this lab and ALL labs, remember to document your progress on your website.
+Add anything that you think might be useful to the next person doing the lab.
+This may include helpful notes, code, schematics, diagrams, photos, videos, and documentation of results and challenges of this lab.
+You will be graded on the thoroughness and readability of these websites.

+Be sure to note on the website what work is carried out by whom.
+And remember that, if at all possible, you are expected to form different sub teams in every lab.

-### Materials
+### Procedure

+Split into two teams.

+The acoustic team will need the following materials:
 - Arduino Uno
 - Electret microphone
 - 1 µF capacitor